Air purifier: Potential ozone hazards

 As with other health-related appliances, there is controversy surrounding the claims of certain companies, especially involving ionic air purifiers.
 Many air purifiers generate some ozone, an energetic allotrope of three oxygen atoms, and in the presence of humidity, small amounts of NOx.
 Because of the nature of the ionization process, ionic air purifiers tend to generate the most ozone.
 This is a serious concern because ozone is a criteria air pollutant regulated by health-related US federal and state standards.
 In a controlled experiment, in many cases, ozone concentrations were well in excess of public and/or industrial safety levels established by US Environmental Protection Agency, particularly in poorly ventilated rooms.

 Ozone can damage the lungs, causing chest pain, coughing, shortness of breath and throat irritation.
 It can also worsen chronic respiratory diseases such as asthma and compromise the ability of the body to fight respiratory infections—even in healthy people.
 People who have asthma and allergy are most prone to the adverse effects of high levels of ozone.
 For example, increasing ozone concentrations to unsafe levels can increase the risk of asthma attacks.

 Due to the below average performance and potential health risks, Consumer Reports has advised against using ozone producing air purifiers.
-IQAir, the educational partner of the American Lung Association, has been a leading industry voice against ozone-producing air cleaning technology.
+Some manufacturers falsely claim outdoor and indoor ozone are different.
+Claims that these devices restore a hypothesized ionic balance are unsupported by science.

-Ozone generators used for shock treatments (unoccupied rooms) which are needed by smoke, mold, and odor remediation contractors as well as crime scene cleanup companies to oxidize and permanently remove smoke, mold, and odor damage are considered a valuable and effective tool when used correctly for commercial and industrial purposes.
-However, there is a growing body of evidence that these machines can produce undesirable by-products.
+Ozone generators are used by cleanup contractors on unoccupied rooms to oxidize and permanently remove smoke, mold, and odor damage, and are considered a valuable and effective industrial tool.
+However, these machines can produce undesirable by-products.

 In September 2007, the California Air Resources Board announced a ban of indoor air cleaning devices which produce ozone above a legal limit.
 This law, which took effect in 2010, requires testing and certification of all types of indoor air cleaning devices to verify that they do not emit excessive ozone.

 Industry and markets

-As of 2015, the United States residential air purifier total addressable market was estimated at around $2 billion per year.
+As of 2015, the United States residential air purifier total addressable market was estimated at $2 billion per year.